Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos: Self-Supervised Grounding of Narrated Video Interactions

-\paragraph{Comparison to cross-modal attention models.} To evaluate the importance of cross-modal attention modules for localizing narrations, we briefly compare CoMMA against other state-of-the-art variants. \cite{akbari2019multi} is an image-level approach that utilizes features from different levels of an encoder.
+\paragraph{Comparison to multimodal attention models.} To evaluate the importance of multimodal attention modules for localizing narrations, we briefly compare CoMMA against other state-of-the-art variants.
+Akbari et al. \cite{akbari2019multi} is an image-level approach that utilizes features from different levels of an encoder.
 However, unlike CoMMA, it only utilizes a single round of cross-modal interaction.
 Another highly relevant work is the Contrastive Bidirectional Transformer (CBT) \cite{sun2019learning}.
-Despite the similarities in attention layers, the CBT model computes self-attention over the entire multimodal sequence (similar to the full-attention mask in Figure~\ref{model_fig}(a)) and aggregates a summary knowledge into a sentinel vector.
-In contrast, CoMMA allows for repeated early interactions without mixing of features from different modalities.
-We show in Section~\ref{quant_results} that this is critical for localizing from grid features.
+Despite the similarities in attention layers, the CBT model computes self-attention over the entire multimodal sequence (similar to the full-attention mask in Figure~\ref{model_fig}(c)) and aggregates a summary knowledge into a sentinel vector.
+In contrast, CoMMA allows for repeated attention interactions without mixing of features from different modalities.
+We show in Section~\ref{quant_results} that this mechanism is critical for localization.